 Each course delivers practical, focused information on:

-- Concepts and definitions of forced labour
+- Concepts and definitions of forced labor

-- Why forced labour is a problem
+- Why forced labor is a problem

 Modern Slavery Courses That Feature Specialized Content

-Each course contains a topic focused on forced labour in the relevant industry, with insights from leading organizations and NGO leaders.
+Each course contains a topic focused on forced labor in the relevant industry, with insights from leading organizations and NGO leaders.
 As well as industry specialization, the eLearning also features a role filter.
 This means learning content is specifically tailored to job roles such as supervisors, workers, or senior management staff.